codacy/docs/docs/organizations/using-coding-standards.md

 1. Open your organization **Policies** page, tab **Coding standards**.

-1. Toggle **Apply to new repositoriet** on the relevant coding standard card.
+1. Toggle **Apply to new repositories** on the relevant coding standard card.

     ![Setting a coding standard as the default](images/coding-standard-set-default.png)